GoogleChrome/web.dev/src/site/content/en/blog/evolving-cls/index.md

 Since this update caps the CLS of a page, **no page will have a higher score** as a result of this change.

-And based on our analysis, **55% of origins will not see a change in CLS value at all at the 75th percentile**.
+And based on our analysis, **55% of origins will not see a change in CLS at all at the 75th percentile**.
 This is because their pages either do not currently have any layout shifts or the shifts they do have are already confined to a single session window.

-**The rest of the origins will see improved scores at the 75th percentile with this change.** Most will only see a slight improvement, but about 3% will see their scores improve from having a "needs improvement" or "poor" ratings to having a "good" rating.
+**The rest of the origins will see improved scores at the 75th percentile with this change.** Most will only see a slight improvement, but about 3% will see their scores improve from having a "needs improvement" or "poor" rating to having a "good" rating.
 These pages tend to use infinite scrollers or have many slow UI updates, as described in our [earlier post](/better-layout-shift-metric/).